Though we are happy to help assist you via email or by phone (502.272.8433), the questions below are commonly asked by parents and families.

 internships, volunteer activities, and other work experiences that

 relate to their major or career goals.
-For assistance in finding or applying for jobs, please contact our Career Development Office at email@example.com or visit the Career Development site for more.
+For assistance in finding or applying for jobs, please contact our Career Development Center at firstname.lastname@example.org or visit the Career Development site for more.

 Should my student become involved in co-curricular activities?